Paul DeJong Player Props: Cardinals vs. Cubs

 Paul DeJong At The Plate

-- DeJong has had at least one RBI in 27.5% of his games this season (19 of 69), with two or more RBI seven times (10.1%).
-He has also accounted for three or more of his team's runs in two contests.
+- DeJong has driven home a run in 20 games this season (28.6%), including more than one RBI in 11.4% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.